sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-06-23-annotate-word-documents-using-csharp/index.md

 draft: false
 url: /2021/06/23/annotate-word-documents-using-csharp/
 author: 'Shoaib Khan'
 summary: 'Forget to discuss documents content and feedbacks in long email threads.
 Simply use annotations to markup documents with messages and replies.
-In this article, you will learn how to programmatically add and remove annotations to markup Word documents in C# with your .NET applications.
+In this article, you will learn how to programmatically add and remove annotations to markup Word documents in C# with your .NET applications.'

-The following topics are discussed in this article:

-*   .NET API for Word DOC/DOCX Annotations
-*   Add Annotations to Word
-    *   Arrow annotations
-    *   Rectangle annotations
-    *   Ellipse or Oval annotations
-    *   Distance annotations
-*   Remove Annotations from Word Files'
 tags: ['Add Annotations in Word using CSharp', 'Annotate Word in CSharp', 'Remove Annotations from Word in C#']
 categories: ['GroupDocs.Annotation Product Family']
 ---